ent/ent/doc/website/blog/title-tbd.md

 empty token means that we want the first page.

 #### View
-The `view` field is used to specify whether the response should return the edge ids associated with the entities.
+The `view` field is used to specify whether the response should return the edge IDs associated with the entities.

 ### List Response